-My dad started taking me on photo shoots when I turned interesting. (at about 10) That challenged me (and probably him, too!)
+My dad started taking me on photo shoots when I turned interesting. (to him at least – about age 10) That challenged me (and probably him, too!)
 Photo Challenges on the Internet seem more like photo prescriptions.
 Someone writes a prescription for the type of photo they want, and you fill the prescription from your pharmacy of photos.
 Photos you might never show, often fit the challenge perfectly.

 - Trablogger’s Mundane Monday Photo Challenge